Oktay10/nostroflix/README.md

 # how to set up the project :

-- 1- git repo : git clone git@bitbucket.org:mounach/nostroflix.git

-- 2- install mongoDB localy
+- 1- install mongoDB localy

-- 3- exec this command to import node modules : $ npm install
+- 2- exec this command to import node modules : $ npm install

-- 4- exec this command to run the API : $ npm start
+- 3- exec this command to run the API : $ npm start

-- 5- use postman to try the API :
+- 4- use postman to try the API :

 //-----------------------------------------------------------------//
     GET    :